Betim-Hodza/linux-package-metadata/README.md

 - ⏱️ **Estimated processing times** and package counts for each distribution
 - 🎮 **Start/Stop controls** for managing extractions
 - 📋 **Distribution information** showing package counts and processing time
+- 🔐 **Automatic signature verification** for all packages (enabled by default)

 **Usage:**
 1. Select desired Linux distributions using checkboxes
 2. Click "Start Extraction" to begin processing
 3. Monitor real-time progress in the log area
 4. Use "Stop All" to halt processing if needed
-5. Results are saved to `output/` directory as CSV files
+5. Results are saved to `output/` directory as CSV files with signature verification data

 ### Command Line Interface